Clockwork-Critter/Critter-Corner/content/Resources/Trans-Resources.md

     * A collaborative wiki for explaining voice training concepts.

-# Style and Hair Removal
+## Style and Hair Removal Resources
 ------------------------------------------------------------------------------------------------------

 Making adjustments to your style can be overwhelming.
 Here are some resources to help!